Toyota worker’s suicide ruled work-related after harassment

 Toyota Motor Corp. acknowledged the case after reports of the ruling emerged Tuesday.
 The company said it hopes to prevent further such cases and expressed condolences over the death.

 A regional labor bureau ruled in September that the 2017 suicide entitled the victim’s family to compensation under a law regarding job-related deaths.
+Such rulings in Japan are sometimes not disclosed for weeks or longer.

 Yoshihide Tachino, the attorney for the victim and his family, said Toyota was responsible for mismanagement for allowing the harassment to continue.